Digital currencies were one of the most profitable investments of 2017.

 In January 2017, the digital currency reached an all-time high of above $3, giving it a market cap that was nearly half the market cap of Bitcoin.

 Of course, in the cryptocurrency world, arguing about market caps is largely subjective.
 After all, how do you value a potential global currency like Bitcoin or a vastly valuable tool like Ethereum?

 So, Ripple’s market cap at the time of its $3 price was outlandish compared to that of other companies providing financial tools.

 These are things for investors to consider while thinking about Ripple as an investment.
 There's no doubt that it's a valuable technology, but with limited banks actually using XRP, investors should think about the tools that the company provides and whether they're worth the value...

 How to Start Investing

-I am going to level with you — Ripple is a bit harder to invest in than its peers.
-But since you are serious about making money, this is a good thing.
+I'm going to level with you: Ripple is a bit harder to invest in than its peers.
+But because you're serious about making money, this is a good thing.

 Ripple’s exclusivity means that not everyone is in on it yet.

-We don’t want you to wait until then.
-So, we're going to walk you through buying Ripple on smaller exchanges.
+But we don’t want you to have to wait until then.
+So, we'll walk you through buying Ripple on smaller exchanges.
 That way, you can get the currency while it's under $1.